Jimmy Osmond: Personal life

 On December 27, 2018, following his performance as Captain Hook in the Birmingham Hippodrome's staging of the pantomime Peter Pan, Osmond was taken to the hospital where he was diagnosed with having had a stroke.
+Osmond finished the performance before going to the hospital.
 He had previously suffered a stroke in 2004 caused by a since-corrected patent foramen ovale.
 He spoke publicly for the first time since the stroke in April 2019, stating that he was in good health and was taking a "long-overdue break" from show business for the time being.
 He has not spoken publicly since then but has continued to operate his businesses including the Andy Williams Performing Arts Center until its 2022 closure.
 In a February 2020 interview, Jimmy's brother Merrill stated that Jimmy continued to recover, still planned on maintaining his business ventures, and that Merrill hoped that Jimmy would eventually return to the group.
+Jimmy did become President of Osmond Entertainment.
 As of 2024, he was, according to his nephew Nathan, happily retired and "enjoying life as a family man."

-He married his wife, Michelle Larson, in 1992.
+He married his wife, Michelle Larson, in 1991.
 They have four children.
+Their names are Sophie, Zachary, Wyatt and Bella.